 When a student withdraws for personal, performance or academic reasons, readmission will be considered based on space available in the courses to be taken and evidence that problems have been appropriately resolved.
 Readmission is not automatic, and priority is not necessarily given on the basis of previous enrollment.
 A personal interview with the Associate Director of Undergraduate Programs is required prior to readmission.
 For readmission, the student must:

-Submit a request in writing to the Undergraduate Program Associate Director and the BSN Coordinator during the semester prior to the semester of desired enrollment.
+Submit a request in writing to the Undergraduate Program Associate Director and the BSN-Fast Flex Coordinator during the semester prior to the semester of desired enrollment.
 Re-admission is not automatic, and priority is not necessarily given based on previous enrollment.
 A personal interview with the Undergraduate Program Associate Director may be requested prior to readmission.

 Students must complete the BSN-Fast Flex pathway curriculum within 3 years of enrolling in the first required nursing course.
 Students applying for readmission may, at the discretion of faculty, be required to validate knowledge by examination or by repeating nursing courses.